Do you think there are a few Benefits of Losing Weight?

 Great!
 Now let’s understand just a little more of the health implications before we get to the really important part – what we can do about it?

-Causes and Health Consequences of Overweight and Obesity
+Causes and Health Consequences of Being Overweight

 When we eat more calories than we burn, our bodies store this extra energy as fat.
 While a few extra pounds may not seem like a big deal, they can increase your chances of having high blood pressure and high blood sugar.
 These conditions may lead to serious health problems, including heart disease, stroke, type 2 diabetes, and certain cancers.

 Overweight and obesity are risk factors for many health problems such as type 2 diabetes, high blood pressure, joint problems, and gallstones, among other conditions.
+So, the benefit by losing weight can affect how healthy you are and your quality of life.

 For more information on the causes and health consequences of overweight and obesity, please visit NIDDK’s webpages on Understanding Adult Overweight and Obesity.